influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withInitContainers(initContainers)
 ```

-InitContainers is a list of containers which run before the main container.
+"InitContainers is a list of containers which run before the main container."

 ### fn spec.templateDefaults.withInitContainersMixin